 3. The client’s prior approval has been obtained to:

-a) provide a written report to another professional or agency, e.g., a GP or a lawyer; or
+a) provide a written report to another professional or agency, e.g., a GP, Return to Work insurer or a lawyer; or

 b) discuss the material with another person, e.g. a parent, employer or health provider; or